oracle/macaron/docs/source/pages/developers_guide/index.rst

 +++++++++++++++++++

 Each check needs to be implemented as a Python class in a Python module under ``src/macaron/slsa_analyzer/checks``.
 A check class should subclass the :class:`BaseCheck <macaron.slsa_analyzer.checks.base_check.BaseCheck>` class.
+The name of the source file containing the check should end with ``_check.py``.

 The main logic of a check should be implemented in the :func:`run_check <macaron.slsa_analyzer.checks.base_check.BaseCheck.run_check>` abstract method.
 It is important to understand the input parameters and output objects computed by this method.